Brokers & Intermediaries

 Brokers, M&A advisors and other intermediaries may stand between you and your ideal seller or they may facilitate the process.
 Developing the skills to manage this source of prospects is critical to the success of your search.
 Since about 40% of search transactions are sourced through these intermediaries, you cannot afford to exclude them!

 The range of competency across intermediaries varies widely.
-Yet, they often have ‘pre-qualified’ the prospective business owner for you by convincing them to “list” their business for sale with them.
+Generally, buyers are a lot easier for them to find and business owners who will “list” their business with them.
+They often have ‘pre-qualified’ the prospective business owner for you by convincing them to “list” their business for sale with them.
 In doing so, they have crossed over one of the most significant hurdles that an owner makes: “Am I ready to sell my business”?
 The flipside of your working with an intermediary is that they may also become the biggest obstacle to closing a deal.
 Keep your eye on the net, not on the goalkeeper!

 Brokers bring value to your search